 Do not cause harm or return harm.
 Whoever harms others, Allah will harm him.
 Whoever is harsh with others, Allah will be harsh with him.

 It is unlawful for a Muslim man to harm his wife or his concubine, either physically or emotionally, particularly during sexual intercourse.
 Whoever harms another person, except in order to repel or prevent a greater harm, Allah will inflict him with harm equivalent to his sin on the Day of Judgment.
 Naturally, one should treat others as he or she would like to be treated in the Hereafter.

 On this basis, the jurists derived one of the five essential legal maxims of Islamic law as follows:

 Source: al-Ashbāh wal-Naẓāʼir 1/7

 As such, acts of sexual violence and assault, or ‘rape,’ are unlawful in Islam as these are obviously harmful and unnecessary acts.
-This legal mechanism, and not consent in itself, was the route through which sex crimes, committed in otherwise lawful sexual relationships like marriage, were forbidden by Islam.
+This legal mechanism, and not consent in itself, was the route through which sex crimes, committed in otherwise lawful sexual relationships like marriage or concubinage, were forbidden by Islam.

 فان كان يمكن جماعها من غير ضرر بها كان له ذلك وان كان لا يمكن جماعها الا بالاضرار بها لم يجز له جماعها